kingparks/cursor-vip/README.md

 ⚠️ We plan to cooperate with the cursor official in the future to provide support for projects that can promote the progress of world civilization.

 ### Usage

-Open the terminal on MacOS/Linux; Open Git Bash on Windows.
+Open the terminal on MacOS/Linux; Open Git Bash on Windows(If you don't have GitBash, please choose method 3 to download manually, wsl is not supported).
 Then execute the following command to install:
 >some computers may report false positives, need to close the antivirus software/computer housekeeper/security protection and then proceed

 Method 1: Install via GitHub script